hjr3/hal-rs-demo/README.md

 $ cargo run
 ```

-The postgres database server credentials are hard-coded at the moment.
+The demo requires a postgres database server.
+The postgres database server
+credentials can be customized using the following environment variable:

+   * DBHOST
+   * DBPORT
+   * DBUSER
+   * DBPASS
+   * DBNAME

 ## Setup

+There is fixture data that will setup the database and allow the requests to
+work.
+Please make sure the database user is allowed to create and drop tables.

+The setup assumes the database is already created.

 Browse to http://localhost:6767/setup and you should see "Setup complete".